snakemake/snakemake/docs/snakefiles/rules.rst

 For technical reasons, scripts are executed in ``.snakemake/scripts``.
 The original script directory is available as ``scriptdir`` in the ``snakemake`` object.
 A convenience method, ``snakemake@source()``, acts as a wrapper for the normal R ``source()`` function, and can be used to source files relative to the original script directory.

-An example external Python script would could look like this:
+An example external Python script could look like this:

 .. code-block:: python